 You can get a breakdown of where your visitors are coming from by city, state, and even country.
 This can help you understand where your customers are coming from.
-Bonus: This data can also help you create local based content.
+Bonus: This Google Analytics customer data can also help you create local based content.
 For example, if you find out that 50% of your traffic comes from Chicago, you might be able to create a piece of content specific to the city.

 You can see how users are navigating through your site.
 This can help you better understand their purchase process and what pages they look at before they decide to buy.
 You can also look at the attribution report to see how many times users come to your site, and through which sources, before they convert.

 This is just a start to what you can uncover about your users in Google Analytics to create a customer profile.
 There’s no need to survey your customers and mine the data; it’s all available for free in your Analytics account.